Lucas-SOR/CR_Project/README.md

 To run the game, you can either:

-0. Running the SPARQL queries to gather the data
+0. Running the SPARQL queries to gather the data - this step include the sumarization which takes some times, you can skip it by downloading the countries.csv file directly
 ```bash
 python3 queries.py
 ```